brendanmcc02/film-rec/notes.md

      and today's date as 1.0.
   b. scalar multiply this value by the vector, like described previously.

+* **Samuel:** penalise older films much more heavily to get a noticeable effect.
+* rather than linearly normalising the scalar multiplicand, could do a sin/s curve
+* fix maxDateRated to a constant to today's date, not the latest film rated in the dataset.

 ### Doing Relative dateRated Normalization

 We want to do 0.8<x<1.0.